01th February 2019

 One example is ibrutinib, an innovative therapy for chronic lymphocytic leukaemia first approved in 2014.

-Ideally, such drug combinations exploit vulnerabilities that ibrutinib induces in leukaemia cells, with the ultimate goal of hitting the leukaemia in a hard enough way to later make treatment unnecessary.
+Ideally, such drug combinations exploit vulnerabilities that ibrutinib induces in leukaemia cells, with the ultimate goal of hitting the leukaemia hard enough to later make treatment unnecessary.

 To speed up the search for promising drug combinations, a team of scientists at CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences and the Medical University of Vienna developed a method that can effectively sift through a large number of possibilities and identify those drug combinations that have true potential.